chiragbharadwaj/site/about/index.md

 ### Graduate studies

-I will be attending graduate school in Fall 2017.
-I'm still on the fence between two schools, but it'll be fun either way, I imagine.
-Ultimately, I would really like to pursue a Ph.D. and then enter academia on the faculty of a respected institution as I continue to do my research.
+I will be attending graduate school at [Princeton University][princeton] starting in Fall 2017.
+I am finally coming home after three long years in Ithaka, much like Odysseus.
+Ultimately, I would really like to pursue a [Ph.D.][grad] and then enter academia on the faculty of a respected institution as I continue to do my research.
 Of course, that dream is far, far away, and I am still quite young.
 Small steps.

 ----